-This is what CEOs from Trump's manufacturing council are saying
+This is what CEOs from Trump's manufacturing council are saying (updated)

 Frazier is not the first CEO to step down from a Trump presidential advisory council.
 Other CEOs include Travis Kalanick, formerly of Uber, Tesla’s Elon Musk, and Walt Disney’s Robert Iger.
 Musk also departed from the manufacturing council.

 Marketplace reached out to CEOs and companies on Trump’s manufacturing council for comment.
 Below are their responses.
-We will update this post if we get additonal comments.
+We will update this post if we get additional comments.

 Dell: "While we wouldn't comment on any member's personal decision, there's no change in Dell engaging with the Trump administration and governments around the world to share our perspective on policy issues that affect our company, customers and employees."

-Note: UPDATE: Late on Monday, Under Armour CEO Kevin Plank and Intel CEO Brian Krzanich both announced that they will be leaving the president's manufacturing council.